ErpNetDocs/webclient/inventory-control/transfer.md

 In case you've made a mistake and want to start the transfer process from scratch, type in "0*" followed by the affected product ID.

-If the **Transfer** bar is left with zero, this will be interpreted as the product having "0 pcs" for transfer in the final store order document.
+If the **Transfer** bar is left with zero, this will be interpreted as the product having "0 pcs" for transfer in the final transfer order document.

 ## Generate a transfer order document